scotws/TaliForth2/docs/manual.md

 **Using the X register.** Tali Forth uses X to hold the Data Stack pointer.
 Manipulating it risks crashing the whole system beyond any hope of recovery.
 If for some reason you feel you must use X, be careful to save and restore the original value, such as:

             phx
             ( do something with X )
             plx

 **Branch instruction operands** currently have to be calculated by hand.
-This will change in a future version.
+This might change in a future version through some form of labels.

 **The Forth word `and`** cannot be used when the assembler wordlist is first in the search order because the assembler instruction of the same name will be called instead.

 **`brk` is a two-byte instruction** because the assembler enforces the signature byte.
 You shouldn’t use `brk` anyway.

-### Disassembler
+### The Disassembler

 Tali Forth is currently shipped with a very primitive disassembler, which is started with `disasm ( addr u — )`.